isomerpages/isomerpages-isomergovsg/_resources/4c-navigation-bar-adding-1st-level-nav..md

 * In your repository, go to "_data" folder
 * Edit navigation.yml file
 * Copy the code snippet below into navigation.yml
-* Update the content accordingly
+* Link to your simple page by stating the permalink of your target simple page in url.
+To create a simple page, refer [here](/adding-a-new-simple-page/){:target="_blank"}
 * Click on "Commit changes" button

 ```
-# Sample code snippet for you to create a 1st level nav
+# Sample code snippet for you to create a 1st level nav.
+Replace url with your simple page permalink

 - title: Who We Are
   url: /who-we-are/